PAN MACMILLAN SA:

-Pan Macmillan SA is one of the largest general book publishers in South Africa, with a growing local list of titles published under the Picador Africa and Macmillan imprints in addition to a partnership with local publisher, Bookstorm.
+Pan Macmillan SA is one of the largest general book publishers in South Africa, with a growing local list of titles published under the Picador Africa and Macmillan imprints.
 Pan Macmillan represent a number of group company imprints in South Africa including Macmillan, Pan, Picador, Tor, Kingfisher, Macmillan Children’s Books, Macmillan USA and Priddy Books.
-In addition the company also represents some major international publishers including: Orchard Books and Hodder Children’s Books; Walker Books; Guinness World Records; Frances Lincoln and Barefoot Books.
+In addition the company also represents some major international publishers including: Orchard Books and Hodder Children’s Books; Walker Books; Guinness World Records and Quadrille.

 Through the publishing of a diverse range of titles and authors, Pan Macmillan aims to engage readers of all ages and diverse backgrounds